-The user interface has a lot to do with how your company intranet is organized, and thus directly impacts how your employees will use it.
+The user interface has a lot to do with how your company intranet is organized, and directly impacts how your employees will use it.
 So, if your intranet navigation is frustrating or difficult, it’s only going to cause problems for you down the road.

 7. Clean and meaningful design.

 Design and UI are related in many ways, but it’s important to differentiate the two, as design focuses more on the visual look of your intranet than how it actually operates.
-Bearing this in mind, a well-designed intranet is one that is clean and minimalist in nature.
+Bearing this in mind, a well-designed intranet is one that is clean and intuitive.
 A jumbled, unorganized, or messy intranet design will make even the best social intranet difficult to navigate and should be avoided at all costs.

 In this case, less is always more.